cjmarkham/GoBB/README.md

 ## How?
 Start the app with `make start`.
 This runs the app in a Docker container and starts up all dependencies.
+The app will then be available at `localhost:8000`

 ## Migrations